Young woman killed in Melbourne apartment: 'Horrendous screaming'

 "So much goes on in the building in the middle of the night with people drunk."

+An Airbnb style short term rental was allegedly trashed by youths in the Melbourne suburb of Footscray in May, as was a Werribee house last December.

+Another resident said that at the beginning of the night he saw a few girls in the EQ Tower lobby and a group of young men "running and yelling" outside around 4am or 5am.

-The 65-storey EQ Tower is popular as a short term stay destination.
-The serviced apartment building rents rooms starting from approximately $125 per night.
+The 65-storey EQ Tower is popular as a short term stay and rents rooms starting from approximately $125 per night.

 Outside the building, forensic investigators this morning appeared focused on a green Honda parked on the street and sifted through a rubbish bin where they were seen retrieving a pair of jeans.

-A grieving young man approached by media outside the tower asked a cameraman to stop filming, Fairfax reported.
+A grieving young man approached by media outside the tower asked a cameraman to stop filming, The Age reported.

 "My friend just died," the man aged in his late teens or early 20s said.